Dallas Wilson

 Dallas Wilson is an American college football wide receiver for the Florida Gators.

 Early life

 Wilson attended Tampa Bay Technical High School.
-During his first three seasons, he recorded 130 receptions for 2,423 yards and 28 touchdowns.
-Coming out of high school, Wilson was rated as a five star recruit, the fourth overall wide receiver, and the 26th overall player in the class of 2025.
-Coming out of high school, he initially committed to play college football for the Oregon Ducks over other offers from schools such as Alabama, Georgia, Tennessee, Florida State, and Indiana.
+In his first three seasons, he recorded 130 receptions for 2,423 yards and 28 touchdowns.
+Wilson was rated as a five-star recruit, the eighth best wide receiver, and the 50th overall player in the class of 2025.
+He initially committed to play college football for the Oregon Ducks over other offers from schools such as Alabama, Georgia, Tennessee, Florida State, and Indiana.
 However, he later flipped his commitment and signed to play with the Florida Gators.

 College career

-In Florida's 2025 spring game, he hauled in ten receptions for 195 yards and two touchdowns.
-Heading into he 2025 season, Wilson is primed to be an important part of the Gators offense, while competing for a starting spot at wide receiver.In his first game as a Gator he set three school records for receptions, yards, and touchdowns by a freshman in their first game.
+In Florida's 2025 spring game, Wilson hauled in ten receptions for 195 yards and two touchdowns.
+In his first game as a Gator he set school records for receptions, yards, and touchdowns by a freshman in their first game.